 The governorate of Sweida is located in the southern part of Syria.
 It borders Dar'a and Rural Damascus and has an international border with Jordan.
 It consists of three districts: As-Sweida, Shahba and Salkhad.
-The Syrian Central Bureau of Statistics estimated that the population in the governorate of Sweida in mid-2016 was 509 000.
+In a March 2021 report, UNOCHA estimated the population of Sweida governorate to be of 380 495 inhabitants.
 The governorate of Sweida is the most important home region of the Druze minority, which make up 91 % of its population.

-During the revolution and the ensuing conflict, the governorate of Sweida has remained neutral.
-The Druze population in Sweida has been treated with 'caution' by the GoS as a 'politically sensitive minority', and large-scale mass arrests and bombings have largely been avoided in Sweida.
-Even though Sweida remained officially under government control during the conflict, most of the military and civil authority in the governorate is exercised by local political and military factions preoccupied with defending it from outside attackers.
+During the revolution and the ensuing conflict, the governorate of Sweida remained neutral.
+The Druze population in Sweida was reportedly treated with 'caution' by the GoS as a 'politically sensitive minority', and large-scale mass arrests and bombings were largely avoided in Sweida.
+Even though Sweida remained officially under government control during the conflict, most of the military and civil authority in the governorate has been exercised by local political and military factions preoccupied with defending it from outside attackers.